Raphdf201/FrcJavaKoans/README.md

 Once you understand how to program a simple `TimedRobot`, you can come back here and practice with bonus koans you will find in `src/main/java/bonuses/english`.
 These koan series are independant of each other and can be followed in any order.
-To run them, right click on the one you are interested, for example `src/main/java/bonuses/english/AboutArrays.java` and choose `Run Java` directely on the koans file itself.
+To run them, right-click on the one you are interested, for example `src/main/java/bonuses/english/AboutArrays.java` and choose `Run Java` directly on the koans file itself.

 <br/>